ai4colonoscopy/.github/profile/README.md

 # AI4Colonoscopy: Revolutionizing Cancer Prevention

 Hey there! 👋 Ever wondered how we could make colonoscopies more effective?
-Well, buckle up, because we're about to dive into the exciting world of AI-powered colonoscopies!
+Well, buckle up, because we're about to dive into the exciting world of **AI-powered Colonoscopy**!

 ## Why Should You Care About Colonoscopies?